 - TOEFL (Test of English as a Foreign Language).
 The internet-based TOEFL, or "ibT".
-The following TOEFL scores are acceptable: - o 71 total on the internet-based TOEFL (ibT), or - o 550+ on the paper-based TOEFL if the ibT is not available in your region - The International English Language Testing System (IELTS) - 6 total minimum scores - The applicant has earned a minimum score of 430 on the Critical Reading of the SAT or 17 ACT - Completion of an approved intensive ESL program at one of the following USG (University System of Georgia) schools: - o Georgia Perimeter College Advanced Level ENSL 0090/0091 or ENGL 1101 - Georgia State University English for Academic Purposes Program, level 5 (Advanced) - o Georgia Tech Upper Advanced 700 Level ESL + Certificate of Completion - Other USG ESL programs may be acceptable.
+The following TOEFL scores are acceptable: - o 71 total on the internet-based TOEFL (ibT), or - o 550+ on the paper-based TOEFL if the ibT is not available in your region - The International English Language Testing System (IELTS) - o 6 total minimum scores - The applicant has earned a minimum score of 430 on the Critical Reading of the SAT or 17 ACT - Completion of an approved University System of Georgia (USG) intensive ESL program.